hanhy06/embellish_chat/docs/README.md

 ✅ luckperms

-✅ advanced-chat
+✅ advanced-chat(by Wesley1808)

-❗ styled-chat(mention is work but styling is not work)
+❗ styled-chat (Mentions work, but styling does not)

 ---